 - Ongoing support from a company that wants to see you succeed

-This legal document between the directors and the funder confirms that if the limited company defaults on the loan repayments.
-Should this happen and if your contract required a guarantee from the director or directors will be personally liable to pay back the balance.
+Legal documents between the directors and the funder will explain and confirm what happens should the limited company defaults on the loan repayments.
+Should this happen and if your contract required a guarantee from the director or directors then, you will be personally liable to pay back the balance.

 Is my UK private limited company eligible?

 Any limited company in the UK can apply for an unsecured business loan if it meets they qualify and meet the following criteria:

 - Your business is already registered with Companies House